carlos27g/rag-templates/README.md

-# First Template for LLM Case with Foqee Gmbh to develop a tool to convert ISO Standards into checklists
+### First Template for using RAG with Foqee Gmbh to develop a tool to convert ISO Standards into checklists